 Reveal answer and explanations

-AShift-left eliminates the need for runtime security controls
+AShift-left eliminates the need for runtime security controls such as admission policies, network policies, and intrusion detection in the cluster

 CGitOps and shift-left security are unrelated practices